 A claim that involves a pre-existing condition can become complicated very quickly.
 Therefore, it’s a good idea to consult a highly skilled personal injury attorney who can help you collect relevant past and current medical documentation that proves how the accident worsened your pre-existing condition.
 Legal representation can reduce your risk of a claim denial or low offer, ensuring your rights remain protected, despite your pre-existing condition.

-If you’ve incurred injuries in an accident and have a pre-existing condition, contact the Law Offices of David I. Fuchs as soon as possible.
+If you’ve incurred injuries in an accident and have a pre-existing condition, contact the David I. Fuchs, Injury & Accident Lawyer, P.A. as soon as possible.
 Attorney Fuchs will protect your rights, and make sure you don’t get taken advantage of by an insurance company.
-Call (954) 568-3636 today, or reach out online to schedule a free case consultation.
+Reach out online to schedule a free case consultation.